AleBros/xamarin-docs.it-it/docs/ios/watchos/deploy-test/appstore.md

 Ensure you are using the latest version of Xcode and Xamarin's tools.
 -->
 > [!IMPORTANT]
-> Nota: È necessario **archivio** l'app in Visual Studio per Mac e quindi passare a Xcode 6.2 + convalidare e caricare in iTunes Connect.
+> È necessario **archivio** dell'app in Visual Studio per Mac e quindi passare a Xcode 6.2 + convalidare e caricare in iTunes Connect.

 Utilizzare il canale Xamarin stabile e Xcode 6.2 +.